runtimeverification/haskell-backend/docs/2019-12-16-Question-Mark-Variables-With-Ensures.md

 When K rules are translated to Kore axioms, the `?` variables are existentially quantified at the top of the RHS and the `ensures` clause is and-ed to the RHS.
+In addition, the regular non-`?` variables are universally quantified at the top of the entire rule.
+When both `?`-variables and regular variables are present, we quantify regular variables first, followed by `?`-variables.

 This design document presents four typical language constructs or mathematical functions that have unspecified or nondeterministic behaviors and shows their